 “Look upon it as thy obliged duty to pray morning and evening in thy family… To convince you how reasonably Almighty God may expect from you a Morning as well as an Evening Sacrifice of Prayer and Praise, consider, (a) that under the Law, Almighty God required thus much, namely both a Morning and Evening Sacrifice, which was called the continual burnt-offering (2) That we have no reason to think or suppose that Almighty God expects less, but rather more Homage and spiritual Worship from us now, having feed us from the Burden of such Ceremonial Observances as they were obliged to them (3) That the often repeated Commands of the Gospel which require us to pray always, and to pray without ceasing, cannot reasonably be thought to signify less than praying as often as the Jews offered Sacrifice, which was Morning and Evening.
 And this may as properly be called praying continually, as the morning and evening sacrifices under the law were called a continual burnt-offering.
 So that if you do not pray Morning and Evening, you must suppose that Almighty God will accept of less service under the Gospel, than he did under the Law.

-Like even some of the better Puritan commentators, Burkitt is careful to not pit the home altar against that of the church.
-Here, Burkitt gives reasons why Public Worship deserves esteem.
-Mostly, the visible assembly gives a witness to the larger society about Christian religion.
-While Burkitt does not deny a unity of the mystical body of Christ,he lays out fairly practical reasons here, mostly around charity toward neighbors.
+Like even some of the better Puritan commentators, Burkitt is careful to not pit the home against that of the church.
+Here, Burkitt gives reasons why Public Worship or Temple deserves our esteem.
+But his arguments seem more practical.
+Burkitt reasons the benefit of the the visible assembly to the larger society, testifying the veracity of Christian religion.
+While Burkitt does not deny a unity of the mystical body of Christ, he lays out a pragmatism based upon charity toward neighbors.

 “take heed of setting up family worship in opposition to public worship, or to suffer the one to interfere with the other.
 We can say our prayers (say some) in the chimney-corner.
 What need we go to church to do it?
 But at this rate, all the sense of God and religion will utterly be lost in the world; and is not the communion of saints, and the fellowship of holy Christians, a privilege worth thy prizing?
 How does the presence of devout souls sometimes fire and inflame our cold spirits, and cause them to grow into greater ardors and transports of zeal?
 Thus the divine Herbert sweetly expresses it